DouglasGorges/purespectrum/README.md

 ## Installation

-- Use the package manager [npm](https://www.npmjs.com) to install PureApp Library.
+- Use the package manager [npm](https://www.npmjs.com) to install Book Comet Library.
 - Clone this git repo on [main](https://github.com/DouglasGorges/purespectrum/tree/main) branch.
 - Open your shell inside the cloned folder and type:
 ```bash